MyoHub/myosuite/docs/source/challenge-doc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-The action spaces includes two major parts: the :ref:`myoArm` and the `MPL <https://www.jhuapl.edu/work/projects-and-missions/revolutionizing-prosthetics/research>`__.
+The action spaces includes two major parts, the :ref:`myoArm` and the `MPL <https://www.jhuapl.edu/work/projects-and-missions/revolutionizing-prosthetics/research>`__.
 Muscles control values for myoArm are given as continuous values between  :math:`[0, 1]`, details on how this value to force mapping take place can be founda at this `mujoco doc <https://mujoco.readthedocs.io/en/stable/modeling.html#cmuscle>`__.